PhoenixC3/PhoenixC3/README.md

 <div>
   <h1 align="center">About Me!</h1>
   <br>
-  <p align="center">I'm Tiago, a IT Undergraduate at Faculty of Sciences of the University of Lisbon. <br> Welcome to my GitHub profile!</p>
+  <p align="center">I'm Tiago, an IT Undergraduate at the Faculty of Sciences of the University of Lisbon. <br> Welcome to my GitHub profile!</p>
   <br>

   <p align="center">